ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2021-02-07-[OpenCV]-Apple-detection-counting.md

 ![](/assets/images/20210207/image0.png)

-In order to do this, we open this image in the GIMP software and select the color image selector option from the toolbox as shown below and select one of the pixel of the existing apple.
+In order to do this, we open this image in the GIMP[4] software and select the color picker tool from the toolbox as shown below and select one of the pixel of the existing apple.

 ![](/assets/images/20210207/e1.png)